Canada - Asbestos Awareness

 Exam

-It will take a MINIMUM of 2 hours to complete this online course.
-The student may log on and off as needed.
-A bookmark will be set so when they log back in they will return to where they left off.
+Our online courses will take at least 2 hours to complete, including the final exam, unless a different timeframe is specified in the course details.
+The learner may log on and off as needed.
+When they log back in, the course will return to where they left off.

 Employers are responsible for training new personnel before assigning them to tasks that may expose them to asbestos fibres.
 According to Section 10.26, employees working with and around asbestos must receive initial and refresher safety training.